raojay7/Awesome-LLMs-Data-AI/README.md

 - Data Augmentation using LLMs: Data Perspectives, Learning Paradigms and Challenges
 - An Empirical Survey of Data Augmentation for Limited Data Learning in NLP
 - AI Alignment: A Comprehensive Survey
+- Quality, Diversity, and Complexity in Synthetic Data SURVEYING THE EFFECTS OF QUALITY, DIVERSITY, AND COMPLEXITY IN SYNTHETIC DATA FROM LARGE LANGUAGE MODELS
 ## 2. Methods

 ### 2.1.
 Techniques